SuperOfficeDocs/superoffice-docs/docs/en/security/privacy/learn/edit-legal-base.md

 ## Available purposes

-* **Sales and service**: This purpose *must* have a legal basis and source, since you need a person's consent to lawfully process and store their personal data in SuperOffice.
+* **Sales and service**: This purpose *must* have a legal basis and source, because you need a person's consent to lawfully process and store their personal data in SuperOffice.

 * **E-marketing**: You need a person's permission to send them e-marketing material.
 This purpose can also be set by using the **E-marketing** button in the **Interests** tab.